andreaskeller/bootstrapped-profitable-proud-for-kindle/content/23_sparkfun.md

 <em>This is part of our <a href="http://www.google.com/search?q=bootstrapped+profitable+proud&amp;sitesearch=37signals.com">“Bootstrapped, Profitable, &amp; Proud”</a> series which profiles companies that have over one million dollars in revenues, didn’t take VC, and are profitable.</em>

-<strong>Note: Nathan Seidle answers reader questions in the comments.</strong>
+### Note: Nathan Seidle answers reader questions in the comments.